teradaangelina879/qortal/Q-Apps.md

 getNameInfo("QortalDemo");
 ```

-However, this only works to for read-only data, such as looking up transactions, names, balances, etc.
+However, this only works for read-only data, such as looking up transactions, names, balances, etc. Also, since the address of the logged in account can't be retrieved from the core, apps can't show personalized data with this approach.

 ## Section 2b: User interaction via qortalRequest()